Pediatric Dental Care

 Pediatric work always take into consideration the child’s peace of mind.
 Creating a friendly atmosphere, that is child-centric, helps them feel comfortable and that level of comfort can make a significant impact on their feelings of us and even their long term feelings of dentistry.
 Since this is important to us, we avoid terms and images that can induce fears including labeling some of the tools we use or the procedures we perform.
 The time we have with your child in our office is crucial, we know that dental phobias often begin in childhood and then continue into adulthood.

-What can my child expect at a dental appointment?
+What can my child expect at a pediatric dental appointment?

 Establishing a working relationship with your child young is important.
 We may even want to meet with them before they have teeth.
 These initial appointments with very young children will mainly be for the education of the parents.
 We will discuss the types of foods and drinks that both benefit and damage your child’s oral health, and offer information for their hygiene health at the point they are currently at.
-An appointment with a young child may include:
+An appointment with a young child at our Grass Valley dentist office may include:

 • Advising our parents of not putting juice in their baby bottles or sippy cups.
 Children under the age of two should only be drinking breast milk, formula, soy milk, cow’s milk if over one, or water.

 • Tips on wiping gums or new teeth with a clean washcloth or starting to lightly brush young teeth.
 This daily routine helps clear away any debris and also starts establishing a level of comfort for the child with coming in contact with their mouths to perform an action.

 • We will look for any potential hazards, this may include jaw issues or other bite related problems.
 Part of oral health with our young patients is facilitating good chewing habits, proper speech production, and being aware of the mouth spacing as your child moves toward the development of permanent teeth.